zer0x64/nsec-2022-gband/README.md

 ## How to build and run.

+### Requirements
+The repository uses Git LFS, so you need it to access non-text files in the repo.
+You also need to have a working Rust toolchain set up, and on linux you need `libudev` for gamepad support.
+The emulator uses `wgpu`, which translates graphics call to Vulkan/DirectX12/Metal.
+Note that only those recent graphic APIs are well supported for now.

+Building roms requires `make`, python and the RGBDS toolchain available in your PATH.

 ### Vulnerable rom
 Refer to `vuln-rom/README.md`.
 Note that a prebuilt version can be found in `gband-webclient/roms/super-myco-boi.gbc`.